 Tableau is a data visualization tool that helps people see and understand data.
-You can use it to create interactive charts, graphs, and maps.
+You can use it to create interactive charts, graphs, dashboards and maps.
 Tableau is easy to use and does not require any programming knowledge.
 Tableau is available in both free and paid versions.
 The free version is called Tableau Public, and the paid version is called Tableau Desktop.

 Tableau Public is a great way to get started with data visualization.
 It has all the features of Tableau Desktop but is limited to publishing visualizations to the web.
 Tableau Desktop is a more powerful tool that you can use to create visualizations for print and other media.
 Tableau Desktop is a good choice for people who want to create high-quality visuals. or need to use Tableau in a work environment.